BudiNverse/medusa/README.md

 ```
 ---
 ## Performance
 > As of now, since medusa is still not 1.0 yet, performance is **NOT** a focus.
-The focus is to provide and ergonomic
+The focus is to provide and ergonomic API.
-API.However if you looking for ballpark of how medusa performs, here they are
+However if you looking for ballpark of how medusa performs, here they are

 **Computer: Intel Core i7 3770k @ 4.3Ghz, 16GB @ 2000Mhz RAM, Samsung 850 EVO 500GB, Windows 10 Education, MySQL 8.0**